-The EOSC Future Science Projects perform new cross-disciplinary scientific analysis based on research collaboration, demonstrating how EOSC can be used to create knowledge from inter-working research communities.
+The EOSC Future Science Projects performed a new cross-disciplinary scientific analysis based on research collaboration, demonstrating how EOSC can be used to create knowledge from inter-working research communities.

 There are 10 projects in total, each implements interdisciplinary use cases involving EOSC resources and tools.
-Together, the Science Projects are breaking down barriers between research communities and investing in the ‘trading zones‘ between science clusters and e-Infrastructures through the marketplace.
+Together, the Science Projects broke down barriers between research communities and invested in the ‘trading zones‘ between science clusters and e-Infrastructures through the marketplace.
 Their potential stems from the fact that:

 - data, services and any other kind of research resource can be used by multiple communities across different domains

-- different communities can test the same hypotheses and compare results.
+- different communities can test the same hypotheses and compare the results.

 The Science Projects contribute to virtual research environments for the development and modification of workflows, which have been developed in specific scientific communities — offering them to any users as well as testing the FAIRness of implementation.
-Project results will be discipline- and domain-agnostic and made available for use by anyone.
-The marketplace of services they establish will also attract private sector and industry users to EOSC.
+Project results are discipline- and domain-agnostic and available for use by anyone.
+The marketplace of services they establish also attracted private sector and industry users to EOSC.

 - scientific communities

 - stakeholders involved with relevant policy making and policy implementation